Photo: Sally Hansen, theHumm

 MA, Art & Design

-Belarusian Academy of Design, Minsk, Belarus,
+Belarusian Academy of Design, Minsk, Belarus

 1980–1988

-School of Fine Arts, Kherson, Ukraine
+BFA, School of Fine Arts

-Bronze casting, stainless steel fabrication, metal finishing, and patination — 30+ years professional studio and foundry practice
+Specialized Training: Bronze casting, stainless steel fabrication, metal finishing, and patination

-Bronze casting, stainless steel fabrication, metal finishing, and patination — 30+ years professional studio and foundry practice
+30+ years professional studio and foundry practice

-Professional Foundry & Metal Fabrication Experience:
+Professional Foundry & Metal Fabrication

-Omanut Foundry, Israel
+Omanut Foundry, Israel | Artcast Inc., Canada

 Specialization in bronze casting, structural fabrication, welding (MIG, TIG, stick), heat-altered steel processes, and surface finishing and patination.